 The third course, which would lead to my 8th toothpick, featured chorizo, cured meat and baby eel.

-Of course, with my strange food obsession I couldn’t pass up nibbling on a little eel.
+Of course, with my weird food obsession I couldn’t pass up nibbling on a little eel.

 Even though eight toothpicks would have indicated the finish line for most people, I went back to pick out a second of my favorite pintxo.